Brother, do you want some souvenirs?

 We have some things here that you can’t get anywhere else.
 People who visit from Manila often stop here.

 We were taking the Area Auditor back to Cebu to finish his audit there before going back to his home in Manila.
 We followed our guide’s directions as we wound through downtown Cebu.
-The last turn took us to a street lined on both side as far as we could see with small shops…all selling dried fish.
+The last turn took us to a street lined on both sides as far as we could see with small shops…all selling dried fish.

 Our guide handed us a small piece of white dried fish and urged us to try it.